 Once we arrived at the park, we were given instructions on how to get into the massive dry suits we would be wearing.
 As the water temperature in the fissure never gets above 4 degrees Celsius, and we would be in the water for 30 to 40 minutes, the need for the expansive dry suits was apparent.

 While standing on the frozen ground, I began putting on my dry suit.
 It was quite a process and involved putting on a sleeping-bag-type liner, squeezing my head through a tiny rubber hole, almost burning my hands on the gloves that were filled with boiling water, and finally, having all of the air sucked out of my suit.
-By the time I was properly attired the only part of my body that was exposed were my lips.
+By the time I was properly attired the only part of my body that was exposed was my lips.

 I then gathered up my snorkel and fins and waddled over to the launch point.